 Part 5 of the ABC news series on hyperthermia is probably the most important.
 In the past, we have talked about phase III clinical studies, and have shown peer-reviewed evidence that adding hyperthermia to radiotherapy and chemotherapy improves outcomes and extends life.
-We know it energizes the bodies immune system to fight the cancer on its own.
+We know it energizes the body's immune system to fight cancer on its own.
 We know it is well excepted as a cancer treatment in Europe and Asia.

 But none of that matters.
 No matter how effective hyperthermia treatment is, it will not save your mother, your father, sister, brother, aunt, uncle, grandmother, grandfather or your child, if it remains relatively unknown in the U.S. Whether you know it or not, you have a choice in your medical treatment.
 It takes research and advocacy and the sharing of information.
-In this news series, you met four people who are here today because someone advocated for them and for hyperthermia.
+In this news series, you met four people who are here today because someone advocated for them and hyperthermia.

 Thank you to all of the generous individuals that were involved in making this story happen.
 Thank you to the ABC Good4Utah news team for taking on topics that help others.
 To Gamma West Cancer Services for not backing away from patients that others have given up on.
-And to my co-workers at Pyrexar Medical, particularly Paul Turner, who continues to improve this technology, and has for over 40 years.
+And to my co-workers at Pyrexar Medical, notably Paul Turner, who continues to improve this technology, and has for over 40 years.
 Thank you.

 Pyrexar is working very hard to bring innovation to our products.
 But nothing is more important than sharing the message of hope that hyperthermia treatment can bring to cancer patients.
 Although there is a long, successful history of this therapy, few Americans know about it.
 We want to know why?

-When I have asked other doctors why hyperthermia is not used in all cancer treatment, the response I get is radiation and chemotherapy work "pretty well".
-Our hope is hyperthermia will play more of a role in first line treatment as a non-pharmaceutical radiosensitizer (with little to no toxicity).
+When I have asked other doctors why hyperthermia is not used in all cancer treatment, the response I get is radiation and chemotherapy work "pretty well."
+Our hope is hyperthermia will play more of a role in first-line treatment as a non-pharmaceutical radiosensitizer (with little to no toxicity).

 As you may know, recurrent cancer is a challenge as the indication often proves to be radio-resistant.
 With this in mind, Dr. Hayes has accepted patients that many have given up on.
 It is his experience that adding hyperthermia at therapeutic temperatures for one hour will increase oxygenation, increase blood flow and perfusion, inhibit DNA repair and stimulate the body's immune response, making his treatment more effective than other oncologists in the area.
-Gamma West is able to provide interstitial radiotherapy (brachytherapy) followed quickly by interstitial hyperthermia, in as few as two treatments in a single day.
+Gamma West can provide interstitial radiotherapy (brachytherapy) followed quickly by interstitial hyperthermia, in as few as two treatments in a single day.